firepear/mpcf/README.rst

 ==================================

 If you use mpd/mpc to listen to your music, mpcf will let you add facets (cross-cutting classifications) to your music collection.
+For instance, I have facets for locations (Atlanta bands, etc.), for music origin (things I ripped from vinyl), and so on (bands I've seen live).
+Views like this do not fit into existing ID3 implementations.

+Tracks can, of course, be tagged with arbitrary numbers of facets.

+It is assumed that your music is organized by directory in some useful manner; tagging tracks operates on whole directory subtrees.

 ::